ndjerrou/ricky/Readme.md

 - Go back to the root folder and type `npm run dev`to run both the front and back end parts of the application

-- You can launch the app thruoght the 3000 port in your localhost domain
+- You can launch the app throught the 3000 port in your localhost domain

 - Enjoy !